 He's a hospitality industry veteran and host of "Hotel Impossible," which airs Monday nights on Travel Channel.

-Creating a flawless guest experience is largely a matter of avoiding the deadly sins of hotel operation:
+Creating a flawless guest experience is largely a matter of avoiding the seven deadly sins of hotel operation:

 Staying in a hotel is part fantasy.